- A student must have a cumulative GPA of 2.0 in all courses taken at NMSU.

 - Appropriate technological literacy and skills for personal and professional use.

 - The fundamental concepts for analyzing significant primary texts and/or works of art, including fine arts, literature, music, theatre and film.

-To evaluate its graduate outcomes, NMSU Carlsbad has chosen the Collegiate Assessment of Academic Proficiency Exam “CAAP”.
+To evaluate its graduate outcomes, NMSU Carlsbad has chosen the ETS Proficiency Profile.
 This exam measures students’ proficiency in reading, writing, mathematics, science and critical thinking.
-All students who are graduating with an associate degree must take this exam in the last semester of their program.
+All students who are graduating with an associate degree should take this exam within the last two semesters of their program.
+Some courses have incorporated this exam into the required coursework.
 Students will be given information about the exam site and date at the time that they apply for graduation.